No release in over 3 years

 $ bundle install

-This will add the bootstrap4jekyll plugin to your site.
-Together with the plugin also the Twitter Bootstrap - framework will added to your site.
+This will add the bootstrap4jekyll plugin to your site, along with the Twitter Bootstrap framework.

 plugins: